deanturpin/superdean.com/complete.md

 ![ST3621 front](st3621_front.jpg)

-I do like this black case but in hindsight I would go for the slightly larger crown; it's quite fiddly to wind and pull even though I haven't cut the stem right up to the case.
+I do like this black case, but in hindsight I would go for the slightly larger crown: it's quite fiddly to wind and pull even though I haven't cut the stem right up to the case.
+The case clamps are quite fiddly, I find it easier to fit with the movement angled almost vertically, poking the clamp beneath the lip (bent towards the dial) before putting it flat and tightening the screw.

 ### Tools